Discover more from Inspired as F**k

 No pun intended.

-You’ve been given an assignment.
-Your assignment is to make as much positive turbulence in life and in time as you can before your clock runs out.
-Death is your timer buzzing, the boss asking for the completed assignment on his desk.
-Without the deadline, you’d never get the job done.
+You've been given an assignment.
+Your assignment is to make as much positive turbulence as you can before your clock runs out.
+Death is your timer buzzing: the boss asking for the completed assignment on their desk.
+Without the deadline, you'd never get the job done.
 Death caps our lives.
 It makes our lives complete.

-There’s a quote, from Herodotus, that says, “Call no man happy until he is dead.”
-It means that the happiness of a person’s life can only be judged, fully and completely, when it’s over.
+There's a quote from Herodotus that says, "Call no man happy until he is dead."
+It means that the happiness of a person's life can only be judged, fully and completely, when it's over.
 Until then, the clock is still running and everything is still up in the air.
 The end of a life freezes it, allows it to be tallied and weighed.
-It’s like Schrôdinger’s Cat.
-Until the experiment ends, the cat is nothing.
+It's like Schrödinger's Cat.
+Until the experiment ends, the cat is technically nothing at all.

 Think about it.

 The worst thing you can do on a deadline assignment is to forget that there's a deadline — to act as if the assignment will last forever.

 We don't play hard (and we don't play for keeps) when there's all the time in the world.
 Just think how much harder the contestants on Supermarket Sweep shop than you do.
 Slacker.

 The second worst thing you can do on a deadline assignment is to act as if the deadline is truly the end.

 If you start to believe that, then all assignments, everywhere, become meaningless.

 Say you want to raise a million dollars for charity by the end of the month.
 The end of the month arrives, and you've raised the million dollars … and then you get pissed off because it's over.